OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 - _Optionally enable the @formatting tags (Window -> Preferences -> Java -> Code Style -> Formatter -> Edit -> Expand "Off/On tags" -> Tick the "Enable Off/On tags" -> Change the Profile Name (or you will not be able to save) -> OK -> Apply and Close)_
 - Change the JRE version from JRE1\_6 to JRE1\_8 _(Right click on "Client" -> Build Path -> Libraries -> Scroll to the bottom -> Double click "JRE System" -> Choose a JRE1\_8 -> Finish -> Apply and Close)_
 - Add the javaws.jar to your project buildpath (the file is located here: "JAVA_PATH\jre1.8.0_VERSION\lib\javaws.jar".

+#### Let's build it!
+I made a [video](https://www.youtube.com/watch?v=TjJz9Iisg-Y) showcasing how to export the client to MultiMC from Eclipse.
+There are also other tutorials available.
+[Search How to export a JAR from my IDE](https://bfy.tw/ReNB).